jeelabs/esp-link/FLASHING.md

 ### Initial serial flashing

-Download the latest [release](https://github.com/jeelabs/esp-link/releases) or use the `user1.bin` and `user2.bin` files that are produced by the build process.
+Download the latest [release](https://github.com/jeelabs/esp-link/releases) or use the `user1.bin` file that is produced by the build process.
-You will need to flash the bootloader, the firmware, blank wifi settings, and init data.
+You will need to flash the bootloader, the `user1.bin` firmware, blank wifi settings, and init data as described below.
-Detailed instructions are provided in the release notes.

 _Important_: the firmware adapts to the size of the flash chip using information stored in the boot sector (address 0).
 This is the standard way that the esp8266 SDK detects